caitlinsprojects-ml/marvel-mania/README.md

 ## about-future-edits

-Future implementations of this game will include:
+Future additions to this game will include:
 - a timer
 - a complex scoring system indicating number of first try correctness, number of correct answers per game, and total rounds played
 - a scoring system that saves previous scores and presents data on player's best and worst known films and other player statistics.
+- graphics
+- sequels for Marvel Disney+ tv shows, Marvel Netflix shows, Agents of S.H.I.E.L.D. and Agent Carter

 ## run-game
-- To run the game, run this code:
+- To run the game, either run the code in the ipynb file or run this code:

-          import lets_play as play
+          from game_script import lets_play as play
           play.lets_play()

 ## testing